-All classes will have a final exam or final paper project at the end of the first and second semesters.
+All classes will have a final exam, paper, or project at the end of the first and second semesters.
 Freshman, sophomores and juniors enrolled in classes with seniors (who do not take final exams) will be expected to take a final exam or submit a final paper or project in both first and second semesters.